Hans Frankenthal: Discrimination prior to the Holocaust

 On 28 November, the Jewish men were allowed to return home.
 They had been transferred from the jail in Dortmund to the Sachsenhausen concentration camp near Berlin.
-Max Frankenthal had to sign his agreement of the selling of his land to the Arisierung program.
+Max and Adele had to sign their agreement of the selling of their land to the Arisierung program.
 This program involved the confiscation of Jewish-owned property for the fictitious Aryan master race.
 In addition to the confiscation of their property, the Jewish men had to prove that they would leave the country within several weeks, or face the penalty of returning to the concentration camps, this time with their families.
 Max Frankenthal tried to begin plans for the family's emigration, but eventually was unable to come up with money, and was still convinced that the Nazis would not continue their harassment of his family.

 At this point the Nazis began to make life for the Jews even harder.
 They implemented Arbeiteinsätze, in which the Jews were forced to work on projects such as digging ditches to hold water for fighting fires in the upcoming war.
 Max Frankenthal worked in a factory owned by a friend where he avoided exploitation until the factory was no longer able to hold forced labourers.
-He and his brother, Emil Frankenthal, were then sent to work for the city, where Emil died of a stroke.
+He and his brother, Ernst Frankenthal, were then sent to work for the city, where Emil died of a stroke.
 The German government ceased to recognise the citizenship of Jews and forced them to add the name Sara to all female names and Israel to all male names.

 As the school in Schmallenberg was now closed to Jewish children, Frankenthal and his brother began attending classes at a workshop in Dortmund where they learnt hand skills, foreign languages and were educated in Zionism.
 In May 1941 this workshop was closed by the Dortmund Gestapo and the students were forced to work for the state.
 Frankenthal and his brother began work for a roadworks company named Lahrmann.
 He later learnt that his father also worked in the same work party.